How to retain young talent in a competitive landscape

 2. Prioritise transparent pay and progression

 While salary undoubtedly plays a significant role in retention, it’s how you communicate pay, both internally and externally, that really matters to top talent.
-Our research shows that younger workers are confident and informed when it comes to compensation:- 89% say they know how much they should be earning
+Our research shows that younger workers are confident and informed when it comes to compensation:

 - 73% feel comfortable negotiating salary